A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Protection from most surprise balance billing arrived as of 2022, thanks to the No Surprises Act.
 This federal legislation was incorporated into the Consolidated Appropriations Act, 2021, which Congress passed with overwhelming bipartisan support in December 2020; President Trump signed it into law in late 2020.

-The surprise balance billing provisions in the legislation are designed to hold consumers harmless in nearly all scenarios that would otherwise result in surprise balance bills — ie, all emergency situations, and situations in which services are received from out-of-network providers at in-network facilities — for plan years beginning on or after January 1, 2022.
+The surprise balance billing provisions in the legislation are designed to hold consumers harmless in nearly all scenarios that would otherwise result in surprise balance bills for plan years beginning on or after January 1, 2022.
+This includes emergencies and situations in which services are received from out-of-network providers at in-network facilities.
+The final rule for implementation of the No Surprises Act was published in August 2022.

-Although air ambulance charges are addressed by the legislation, ground ambulance charges are not.
+Although air ambulance charges were addressed by the legislation, ground ambulance charges were not.
 Sarah Kliff and Margo Sanger-Katz explain more about this here; most ground ambulance services are provided by local governments as opposed to private entities.

 But the legislation did include a provision to create a commission to study ground ambulance charges in an effort to incorporate consumer protections for these services into a future piece of legislation.
-The Biden administration announced the committee members in late 2022, and they are working to study the issue and provide recommendations in 2023.
+The Advisory Committee on Ground Ambulance and Patient Billing (GAPB) adopted recommendations in late 2023, calling for out-of-pocket ambulance charges to be capped at no more than $100 per trip.2 The committee also published a report in 2024 outlining ways in which consumers could be protected from surprise out-of-network bills after receiving ground ambulance services.3